gasp-xyz/gasp-e2e/Readme.md

 ####  Node tests ( no UI )
 To point to the right environment or instance, you need to export the following environment variables:

-1. TEST_PALLET_ADDRESS: This contains the address to the pallet wallet.
+1. XYK_PALLET_ADDRESS: This contains the address to the pallet wallet.
-`export TEST_PALLET_ADDRESS='PalletAddressComehere' ` more info available in `mangate-node: node/src/chain_spec.rs`
+`export XYK_PALLET_ADDRESS='PalletAddressComehere' ` more info available in `mangate-node: node/src/chain_spec.rs`
 2. TEST_SUDO_NAME: This contains the name of sudo user to perform required sudo perations.
 `export TEST_SUDO_NAME='//nameofTheUser' ` more info available in `mangate-node: node/src/chain_spec.rs`
 3. API_URL: Points the API to the right environment.
 The default will be localhost (`ws://127.0.0.1:9944`).